IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering

-During this stage, users can express their visualization preferences through dual modalities: textual intent using natural language descriptions (e.g., ``I want a fish with red skull and semi-opaque black flesh'') or visual intent by providing reference images.
-The system then adapts the transfer function parameters to match these high-level intentions.

-For the refinement stage, users typically seek to modify only specific features.
-We enable targeted local optimization by selectively freezing parameters in the evolutionary process.
-During subsequent iterations of exploration, Gaussian components corresponding to features the user wishes to preserve remain fixed, while components associated with the selected feature continue to evolve in the optimization process.
-In this stage, users can make targeted adjustments to specific features (e.g., the intention of ``make the flesh more transparent to better reveal the skeleton'' can be expressed by a click on the flesh with a word ``transparent'') without disrupting the overall visual composition.
-This progressive paradigm ensures strong alignment between user intent and visualization results through increasingly targeted adjustments that systematically narrow the design space.
+\textbf{Refinement}.
+The final stage focuses on enabling fine-grained, local adjustments.
+To allow users to specify which part should be modified, we enable feature selection through direct interaction with the rendering: when a user clicks on a region of interest, the system identifies all visible features covering that position and and selects the one with the smallest projected area.
+During subsequent optimization, only the Gaussian components of selected features continue to evolve, while those corresponding to other features remain frozen.